ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-6-3.md

-Chapter 5: Mindful Thinking in the Workplace: Creating a Supportive Environment for Mindful Thinking
+Creating a Supportive Environment for Mindful Thinking
 ====================================================================================================

 The Benefits of Mindful Thinking in the Workplace